-- Early Write Response and INCR promotion - Allow Broken Bursts.
+- Early Write Response and INCR promotion. - Allow Broken Bursts.

-If you configure the interface as an AHB-Lite mirror master interface, you cannot configure allow broken bursts because the AHB-Lite protocol does not permit AHB-Lite masters to break bursts.
+If you configure the interface as an AHB-Lite mirror master interface, you cannot configure Allow Broken Bursts because the AHB-Lite protocol does not permit AHB-Lite masters to break bursts.

-Table 2-1 shows the four combinations for the configuration of Early Write Response and INCR promotion and and Allow Broken Bursts, and contains links to descriptions for each option.
+Table 2-1 shows the four combinations for the configuration of Early Write Response and INCR promotion and Allow Broken Bursts, and contains links to descriptions for each option.

-Early Write Response and INCR promotion allow broken bursts Description of combination Configured Not configured Combination 1 Not configured Configured Combination 2 Configured Configured Combination 3 on page 2-6 Not configured Not configured Combination 4 on page 2-6
+5 1 1 1 1 1 1 1 1 1 1 Early Write Response and INCR promotion Allow Broken Bursts Description of combination Configured Not configured Combination 1 Not configured Configured Combination 2 on page 2-6 Configured Configured Combination 3 on page 2-6 Not configured Not configured Combination 4 on page 2-6